|

 - Set n context lines to be shown in the diff such

 that 0 ≤ n ≤ 64.
-By default, 5 context lines are shown.
+Illegal values

-All the above options (sans -h and
+All the above options (except -h and

-settings.
-See ENVIRONMENT for
+(see ENVIRONMENT for details).

-Key bindings for fnc diff are as
+Key bindings for fnc

 Arrow-down,